isomerpages/moe-chongzhengpri/_about-us/School Rules.md

 <p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <strong>Poor</strong> – Values are <strong>not shown</strong>
 </p>
 <h4><strong><u>Factors that may affect Conduct Grade</u></strong></h4>
-<h2>Attendance and Punctuality</h2>
+<h4><strong>Attendance and Punctuality</strong></h4>
-<p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Regular attendance and punctuality
+<p>Regular attendance and punctuality are crucial in helping the students
-are crucial in helping the students establish positive habits.
+establish positive habits.
 Arriving on time can also help students start the day on a more relaxed and positive note.</p>
-<p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; If a student is late for more than
+<p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; If a student is late for <strong>more than 5 times per semester</strong>,
-5 times per semester, he / she will be issued a Letter of Warning.
+he / she will be issued a Letter of Warning.
 The student’s Conduct Grade will be affected and disciplinary action will be taken against the student.</p>
-<p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Frequent absences from school without
+<p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Frequent absences from school <strong>without a valid reason</strong> will
-a valid reason will also affect the conduct grade of a student.</p>
+also affect the conduct grade of a student.</p>
-<h2>Factors that may affect Conduct Grade – Behaviour</h2>
+<h4><strong>Factors that may affect Conduct Grade – Behaviour</strong></h4>
-<p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; A student’s behavior directly influences
+<p>A student’s behavior directly influences their conduct grade, as repeated
-their conduct grade, as repeated actions form lasting habits.
+actions form lasting habits.
 With positive choices such as respect, responsibility, and cooperation become ingrained over time.
 When students consistently respond well to daily situations, these good habits strengthen both character and conduct.</p>
 <p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Inappropriate attire and hairstyle.
 (Refer to listed expectations on Attire and Appearance)</p>
 <p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Misbehavior in class / school and
 other offences.</p>
-<h2>Attire &amp; Appearance – School Uniform</h2>
+<h4><strong>Attire &amp; Appearance – School Uniform</strong></h4>
 <p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The school uniform must be worn
 proudly at all times when students report to school daily, during CCAs, while attending enrichment classes or when returning during the school